 Evan Miller is a percussionist, lover of sound.
 He got his start in radio in 2012 at WWSU at Wright State University, where he was studying percussion performance.
 He followed through with both endeavors and eventually landed a lucrative dual career playing experimental music at home and abroad, and broadcasting those sounds to unsuspecting listeners Sunday nights on The Outside.
 Maintaining a connection to normal music, Evan also plays drums in bands, and hosts WYSO's weekday music show Excursions.

 Chris Popadak is the drummer for legendary Dayton rock band Hawthorne Heights and one half of the"2-piece rock 'n roll party" The Story Changes.
 Between both bands, he's been on countless world tours!

 With his music partner MarkMcMillon,Poppy has been a touring manager and event promoter, hosting long-running local music showcases such as HoliDayton.
-He is co-owner of TeamWork Ohio, a screen printing company in Troy.
+He is owner of Little Monster Printing, which is our Partner Level sponsor this year!

 Pucca Scotty is a super producer, musician, and DJ from Houston, TX.
 Currently she's located in Dayton, and has been making a big name for herself here the past 2 years.
 She has been innovative on progressing the sound here by curating large "Artist Showcases" with a variety of music genres.

 She is also an audio engineer/producer at Heartland Creative Studios, one of the hottest studios in Downtown Dayton.

 She has been in the music industry for almost 8 years and has an eye for talent and developing artists/musicians.

 Rev cool Carter